 Sacha Spitzer (Assistant Producer) is a long time radio listener and lover of all things NPR.
-As a graduate of SUNY Purchase’s Acting Conservatory.
-He is excited to be working in the world of radio for the first time, having worked at various non-profits including Diablo Theatre Company in California and Forever Families Through Adoption in Westchester, NY.
+As a graduate of SUNY Purchase’s Acting Conservatory he is excited to be working in the world of radio for the first time.
+Previous experience includes non-profit work at Diablo Theatre Company in California and Forever Families Through Adoption in Westchester, NY.

 John Kilgore (Sound Engineer) has been a recording engineer and theater sound designer for many years.
 He has designed sound for shows both on and off-Broadway as well as in regional theaters.
 He has worked for directors Des McAnuff, David Esbjornsen, Joe Mantello, Dan Sullivan, Robert Falls and playwrights Len Jenkin and Mac Wellman, to name a few.
 His recording studio in the Theater District in Manhattan provides recording services to the Broadway, Cabaret, Jazz, Classical and Alternative music worlds.
 He has been composer Steve Reich’s recording engineer since 1993, and often works with other contemporary composers and performers.
 Playing on Air fulfills a lifelong dream – to bring drama back to the radio.

-Tom Kochan (Composer) is a Drama Desk nominee for his score to Almost, Maine for Transport Group.
-Other career highlights include: The Elephant Man starring Bradley Cooper and Patricia Clarkson at Williamstown Theatre Festival, two plays with Arthur Miller (at Roundabout and Williamstown), five CD’s with James Galway (on RCA Records), three NYC productions with filmmaker Mike Leigh (including the Obie Award winning Ecstasy), and the Jonathan Larson award winning musical Pretty to the Bone.
-He is the proud recipient of an Emmy Award for his work on As The World Turns.
+Tom Kochan (Composer) Emmy Award winning composer Tom Kochan is also a Drama Desk nominee for his score to Almost, Maine for Transport Group.
+He most recently wrote the music for Cheryl Stern’s one-woman show, Shoes and Baggage, at the cell theatre in NYC.
+Other career highlights include: The Elephant Man starring Bradley Cooper at Williamstown Theatre Festival, two plays with Arthur Miller (at Roundabout and Williamstown), five CD’s with James Galway (on RCA Records), three NYC productions with filmmaker Mike Leigh (including the Obie Award winning Ecstasy), and the Jonathan Larson award winning musical Pretty to the Bone.

 Lillian Laserson (Legal and Business Affairs) formerly known as Superman’s (and Batman’s and Wonder Woman’s) lawyer, spent 20 years at DC Comics, where she was General Counsel.
 Before that, she was Kermit and Miss Piggy’s go-to girl for all things legal and business affairs at Jim Henson Productions.
 Now, in her own practice, Lillian represents producers, writers, artists and companies engaged in creative ventures.
 She loves playing a part in Playing on Air!